- It’s not hard to get vitamin E as a vegan, the best sources are plant products to begin with.

 To summarize, vitamin E isn’t particularly hard to get on any diet, even a vegan diet.
 A significant deficiency is rare, but you can avoid any risk (at least from your diet) by including any of the top vegan vitamin E sources I’ve listed in this post.

-Vegan Recipes High in Iron
+Vegan Recipes High in Vitamin E

 You can certainly eat nuts and seeds by themselves if you’d like, but you can also incorporate them into recipes.